alboxer2000/scratch-archive/README.md

-This is an archive of a lot of Scratch projects and studios and their other data.
+This is an archive of a lot of Scratch projects and studios with their other data.